 It goes without saying that career goals and transfer plans are closely related and should be examined carefully in order to maximize the learning experience and future career options.
 The best first step in the transfer process is to clarify or determine your career goals.
 Our Counseling faculty are trained and experienced in both career and transfer Counseling, and often integrate the two.
 Some of our assessment tools will supplement this integration and provide you with even greater insight into your potential majors and careers.

 Choosing a Major

 Once you've decided on a career direction, it will be easier to identify first a major and then transfer college options.
-BCC students enrolled in the Liberal Arts may select a major, such as Psychology, History, or Literature from within the area of Liberal Arts.
+SUNY Broome students enrolled in the Liberal Arts may select a major, such as Psychology, History, or Literature from within the area of Liberal Arts.
 Counselors with experience in career exploration can help you determine how your academic choice, combined work-related interests and skills relate to various majors and careers.
 Working with a Counselor will help you answer these important questions:

 Your academic advisor will also be a key resource in identifying the most appropriate courses to take at SUNY Broome and explaining which SUNY Broome curriculum will maximize the credits you will transfer.